113: Black Scorpion

 What are you, Gabe Kaplan here?
 What’s with the story?
 Get on with it.
 Is this a Bob Newhart bit?

 Gabe Kaplan is an actor best known for his role as Gabe Kotter in the TV sitcom Welcome Back, Kotter (1975-1979).
 He is also a highly successful professional poker player.
-Bob Newhart is a comedian and actor.
+Bob Newhart (1929-2024) was a comedian and actor.
 In the 1960s, he had a series of best-selling comedy albums, including The Button-Down Mind of Bob Newhart.
 In the 1970s, the sitcom The Bob Newhart Show aired on CBS for six seasons.
 In the ‘80s, Newhart aired for eight seasons on CBS, too.
 An attempt to rule the ‘90s with another long-running sitcom on CBS didn’t fare as well, as Bob barely lasted a season and a half.

 It’s Benito Mussolini.